iluwatar/java-design-patterns/circuit-breaker/README.md

 }
 ```

 How does the above pattern prevent failures?
-Let's understand via this finite state machine implemented by it.
+Let's understand via this finite state machine
+implemented by it.

 ![alt text](./etc/StateDiagram.PNG "State Diagram")

-- We initialize the Circuit Breaker object with certain parameters: **timeout**, **failureThreshold** and **retryTimePeriod** which help determine how resilient the API is.
+- We initialize the Circuit Breaker object with certain parameters: `timeout`, `failureThreshold` and `retryTimePeriod` which help determine how resilient the API is.
-- Initially, we are in the **closed** state and the remote call to API happens.
+- Initially, we are in the `closed` state and nos remote calls to the API have occurred.
 - Every time the call succeeds, we reset the state to as it was in the beginning.
-- If the number of failures cross a certain threshold, we move to the **open** state, which acts just like an open circuit and prevents remote service calls from being made, thus saving resources.
+- If the number of failures cross a certain threshold, we move to the `open` state, which acts just like an open circuit and prevents remote service calls from being made, thus saving resources.
 (Here, we return the response called ```stale response from API```)
-- Once we exceed the retry timeout period, we move to the **half-open** state and make another call to the remote service again to check if the service is working so that we can serve fresh content.
-A *failure* sets it back to **open** state and another attempt is made after retry timeout period, while a *success* sets it to **closed** state so that everything starts working normally again.
+- Once we exceed the retry timeout period, we move to the `half-open` state and make another call to the remote service again to check if the service is working so that we can serve fresh content.
+A failure sets it back to `open` state and another attempt is made after retry timeout period, while a success sets it to `closed` state so that everything starts working normally again.

 ## Class diagram

 ![alt text](./etc/circuit-breaker.urm.png "Circuit Breaker class diagram")

 ## Applicability

 Use the Circuit Breaker pattern when

 - Building a fault-tolerant application where failure of some services shouldn't bring the entire application down.
-- Building an continuously incremental/continuous delivery application, as some of it's components can be upgraded without shutting it down entirely.
+- Building a continuously running (always-on) application, so that its components can be upgraded without shutting it down entirely.

 ## Related Patterns